Reviews You Can Rely On

 If you're in search of an e-bike that goes beyond gentle pedal assist, check out the best class 3 electric bikes from our review.
 While Class 3 is a broad categorization, this selection represents 8 of our favorite moped-style and fat-tire models that we've stacked up, tested, and compared to help you find a model that's right for you.
 We spend several weeks testing each bike, putting them through rigorous tests in the performance areas that matter most.
 Our ratings and results allow you to choose the bike that best suits your needs.
 Whether you want an urban commuter, a zippy grocery getter, or a comfortable way to take in the miles, we'll show you what to expect for your dollars.

 The e-bike market is constantly churning out new products.
-Our cycling specialists stay on top of trends and have tested a wide range of the top bikes, including the best electric bikes, the best electric cargo bikes, and best folding electric bikes to see how they compare and which ones do best in real-world conditions.
+Our cycling specialists stay on top of trends and have tested a wide range of the top bikes, including the best electric bikes, electric cargo bikes, and folding electric bikes to see how they compare and which ones do best in real-world conditions.

 Editor's Note: On September 16th, 2024, we updated this review to remove some discontinued products.